AIAUSA/goaia-home/_pages/basketball/careers.md

 For questions about Staff or Intern positions with AIA Basketball please contact: [Jonathan Peaslee](mailto:jonathan.peaslee@athletesinaction.org)

-Please go here to visit the [Careers page of Athletes in Action.](https://goaia.org/careers)
+To apply and learn more, please go to the [Careers page of Athletes in Action.](https://goaia.org/careers)

 Athletes in Action is the sport ministry of Cru.